tmenguy/ha-solcast-solar/README.md

 ## Known issues

-* If a hard limit or dampening factors are set then the individual sites breakdown attributes will not be limited by these factors.
+* If a hard limit or dampening factors are set then the individual sites breakdown attributes will not be affected by these factors.
 The only way to implement this would be to have separate hard limits and dampening factors for each site, and this would become overly complex.

 ## Changes